The Dulcimer Player: the artwork that inspired the family saga, “The Bird that Sang in Color”

 Posted by in The Art in "The Bird that Sang in Color" | 0 comments

-This is the third picture Donna sees in Vincent’s book of sketches.
-She remembers a time after Vincent began working at the bakery in town when he bought a telescope and invited her over to look through it while he guided her star gazing.
+This is the third picture Donna discovers in Vincent’s sketchbook.
+It reminds her of a time after Vincent began working at the town bakery, when he bought a telescope and invited her over to explore the night sky.
+He guided her through the

 Read more